denizCvrl/tutorial_website/content/tutorial/02-quick-start/index.md

 - __themes folder__: This folder stores the codes to set up the theme of your website.
 We are using the __academic theme__.
 The config.toml and files in the config folder take the theme information from this __themes__ folder. __YOU WILL NOT CHANGE ANYTHING IN THIS FOLDER EVER! :no_entry: :boom:__

 Okay, we can now create the example website using another function from the blogdown package.
-Type the following function into the R console (By the way, do you remember why we need the package name in fron of a function?
+Type the following function into the R console (By the way, do you remember why we need the package name in front of a function?
 If not, see the previos lesson):

 ```r
 blogdown::serve_site()